Myojo Ippeichan Yomise no Yakisoba Instant Noodles

 Ingredients and Nutrition Facts

-Specifically, according to the official website of Myojo Foods, the Ippeichan’s yakisoba sauce consists of sauce, mustard mayonnaise, sugars, flavoring oil, vegetable oil, salt, protein hydrolysate, processed sauce, flavoring, pork extract, spices, and brewed vinegar.
+According to the information on the official website of Myojo Foods, the yakisoba sauce consists of (Worcester) sauce, sugars, flavor oil, vegetable oil, salt, protein hydrolysate, flavoring, pork extract, spices, and brewed vinegar.